 However, most first-time owners will be able to most clearly determine gender around the 6 month-mark, give or take a month.

-No worries.
-Just ask yourself the following questions to determine if your bearded dragon is at least 6 months old…
+Ask yourself the following 2 questions to help determine if your bearded dragon is at least 6 months old and can be sexed…